NathanBurgessDev/tabletop-war-game-helper/Dissertation/diss.typ

 === Model Identification

-#todo("Include image showing how the encoding is found")

 The process to get the encoding is as follows:

-#todo("This should be a flowchart")
-#todo("Should also have a figure showing the resultant image at each step.")

 + Take the circle centers and radii from the Hough Circle detection.
 + Using the same transformed image as before, but unblurred and unthresholded: